nghiango1/hello/javascript/install/README.md

 Adding `jsdoc` eslint enforce style guide have two option: Plugin base (recommend), or Native base
-- (Recommend) Install `jsdoc` plugin for eslint
+- Option 1 (Recommend): Install `jsdoc` plugin for eslint
     ```sh
     npm install --save-dev eslint-plugin-jsdoc
     ```

-    and add it to eslint config
+    and add it to eslint config, with specify so it could work well with typescript-language-server LSP (typescript define type)

     ```json
     "extends": [
-        "plugin:jsdoc/recommended-error"
+        "plugin:jsdoc/recommended-typescript-flavor-error"
     ],
     ```

-- (Optional) Enable `eslint` built-in support for `jsdoc` in file by adding these comment on top of the file (this is said to be deprecated eslint document and may not work in future update)
+- Option 2 (Optional): Enable `eslint` built-in support for `jsdoc` in file by adding these comment on top of the file (this is said to be deprecated eslint document and may not work in future update)
     ```js
     /* eslint "require-jsdoc": ["error", {
         "require": {